Italian Venezuelans: History

-Professions

 Initially, agriculture was one of the main activities of the Italian community in Venezuela.
-In the 1950s, entire Italian families were moved from Italy to special agricultural areas, like the "Colonia Turén" of the Portuguesa region.
+In the 1950s, entire Italian families were moved from Italy to special agricultural areas, such as the "Colonia Turén" of the Portuguesa region.

 However, most Italians concentrated in commercial, building and services activities during the second half of the 20th century.
 In those sectors, Italians reached top positions in the Venezuelan economy.
+Italian immigration has been a decisive factor for the modernization of production (industrial and agricultural) and commercial activities in the urban and rural areas of Venezuela, as well as for the improvement of living standards.